AnagnostakisP/Final-Assignment-In-Data-Analysis-Course/README.md

+THIS IS THE FINAL ASSIGNMENT OF 'DATA ANALYSIS WITH PYTHON' COURSE.

 ASSIGNMENT SCENARIO:
     You are a Data Analyst working at a Real Estate Investment Trust.
  The Trust will like to start investing in Residential real estate.
 You